 The Blade 24 does not have a lot of storage room (it is, after all, only 24 liters).
 It is only slightly bigger than the Osprey Pixel and still slightly smaller than the Patagonia Arbor.
 While it won't hold all that much, we still liked it for its intended purpose - work or school - because every pocket has a clear and well-thought-out function.
 In short, it is optimally designed to keep you organized.
 However, you can forget about picking up groceries or heading to the gym after work with this bag.

-The Blade 24 costs a whopping $179, which is not unexpected considering it's made by Arc'teryx.
+The Blade 24 costs a whopping $179, which is not unexpected considering Arc'teryx makes it.
 Business professionals who are not concerned about money will probably consider this to be money well spent.
 Students should look for a cheaper and higher performing backpack.

 We recommend the Arc'teryx Blade 24 for professionals who need a briefcase but want it in backpack form.
 It would also make a good laptop carry-on for business trips and could be a great school bag as well.
 But with its high price tag, limited versatility, and lack of water resistance, we think there is a limited market for this backpack.